Pipbytes/Quantitative-Trading-Strategy-with-with-K-Means-Clustering/README.md

 - Determined the number of clusters using the Elbow Method.

 ## Signal Generation
-- Generated trading signals based on cluster labels and 15-period future returns.
+- Generated trading signals based on cluster labels and user-defined future returns.

 ## Strategy Evaluation:
 - Computed strategy profitability.